Make-Magazine/makehub/wp-content/plugins/vimeography-pro/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 2.1.1 =
+* [Update] Mark compatibility with WordPress 5.7
+* [Fix] Fix admin JS dependency loading order
+* [Fix] Correct deprecation error related to wp_localize_script function by refactoring to use wp_add_inline_script
+* [Fix] Fix meta url value output

+= 2.1 =
+* [Update] Mark compatibility with WordPress 5.6
+* [New] Vimeography Pro now works with Vimeography 2.2 React admin

+= 2.0.3 =
+* [Update] Mark compatibility with WordPress 5.4
+* [Update] Rewrote labels in Vimeography Pro gallery editor settings
+* [Fix] Add check to ensure settings keys exist before accessing
+* [Fix] Multiple galleries on a page were all affected by any preceding gallery video limits when Pro is installed.

 = 2.0.2 =
 * Allow player transparency, responsiveness, speed, and playsinline settings to be filtered.